rsa16/CodeBreaker/README.md

 > 5) Covert decimal characters to base64 using base64 chart.
 > 24= Y, 22= W, 13= N, 37= l
 > “ace” => “YWNl”

+### Sim Algorithm
+I invented this one myself.
+To be perfectly honest this is actually quite simple.
+I combine multiple algorithms into one.
+First I run a SubCaes algorithm, then a fernet encryption, then an aes encryption, and then a base64 encryption.
+Quite crude, but still an algorithm.

+### SubCaes Algorithm
+Now this one is built on top of a Caesar Shift.
+Particularly this encryption isn't very safe, as it a subsitution cipher with no real key.
+All vowels are replaced with numbers, and all other letters are shifted 1.
+Perhaps you can change how much they are shifted, and it can be a better algorithm?

+### Pidge Cipher
+Particularly named the Pidge Cipher because I was inspired by a man in a show named Voltron to invent this encryption.
+This ones quite complicated, so I put this into the script.
+First lets say we want to encrypt hi.
+First I need to define a keyword.
+For this, lets make it hey.

+hey is longer then hi, so i need to take the remove the last letter

+This now becomes he.
+hi
+he

+The vigenere table is basically a multiplication table.
+On it I look up h and h, and i get o.
+Then I look up i and e, and I get m. so hi turns into om.

+Now I do a caesar shift of 1, so om turns into pn.